nltk/nltk_book/book/ch08-extras.rst

 best overall probability.

-For example, a probabilistic parser might decide that the most likely parse for "I saw John with the cookie" is is the structure with the interpretation "I used my cookie to see John"; but that parse would be assigned a low probability by a semantic system.
+For example, a probabilistic parser might decide that the most likely parse for "I saw John with the cookie" is the structure with the interpretation "I used my cookie to see John"; but that parse would be assigned a low probability by a semantic system.
 Combining the probability estimates from the parser and the semantic system, the